- Laser Treatments

 Melasma, Acne scar or Traumatic scar pigmentation: Acne scars and melasma commonly affect the face.
 A traumatic scar can leave a dark spot anywhere!
 All of these conditions can drive you crazy; they’re hard to cover with make-up and get worse with even a little sun exposure.
 In these cases, the melanocytes in the skin are reacting to stimulation: hormones in the case of melasma, inflammation in the case of acne and injury in the case of trauma.

 No matter what condition you’re dealing with, Celibre’s laser specialists can help you determine which type of laser treatment is best to help you deal with pesky pigmentation problems once and for all.
 We would love to have the opportunity to meet you, examine your specific pigmentation problem, and together, make a treatment plan using one or more of our state-of-the-art laser devices to help get your skin get back to (or better than) its former self.
-We have offices conveniently located in Los Angeles and Orange County that are open flexible hours specifically to help meet the demands of your hectic schedule.
+We have offices conveniently located in Los Angeles that are open flexible hours specifically to help meet the demands of your hectic schedule.
 No more making excuses; give us a call today!

 Ask about our Asian Skin Whitening program.